Michael-zip/Phasmophobia-Ghost-Guide/README.md

 ### Strengths and Weaknesses
 - **Strengths**: Can mimic other ghosts and their abilities, except Goryo's D.O.T.S.
-- **Weaknesses**: Ghost orbs may falsely indicate its presence.
+- **Weaknesses**: Ghost orbs may indicate its presence.
+The Mimics Ghost orbs **`DO NOT`** move with The Mimic they will work the same way as normal ghost orbs and simply stay in the ghost room.
+This means you can possibly get 4 evidence from this ghost because of their Ghost Orb ability.

 ## Moroi 👻

 ### Hunting
-- **Speed**: Speed varies with player sanity.
-Fastest at low sanity. `3.7 m/s` if at 0% sanity.
+- **Speed**: Varies with player sanity, up to `2.5 m/s`.
+Max speed of `3.7 m/s` at 0% sanity.
-- **Sanity**: Hunts at 50% sanity.
+- **Sanity**: Initiates hunts at 50% sanity.

 ### Strengths and Weaknesses
-- **Strengths**: Drains sanity at an increased rate when interacting via Spirit Box or Parabolic Mic.
-Cursed players need to consume sanity pills.
+- **Strengths**: Drains extra sanity when using Spirit Box or Parabolic Mic.
+Cursed players must take sanity pills.
-- **Weaknesses**: Sensitive to smudge sticks, providing 12 seconds of safety.
+- **Weaknesses**: Smudge sticks grant 7.5 seconds of safety.

 ### Interactions
-- **Audio Cues**: Spirit Box is fixed evidence.
+- **Audio Cues**: Spirit Box is a fixed evidence type.

 ## Deogen 👻